JonnyBro/makarov/README.md

 **allow_channel** - Allow logging a certain channel.
 Will generate text using only logs from the specific whitelisted channel and post it only there

+**log_history** - Will look at the channel history and log everything.
+Only works if you already set the channel type.

 **teejay hvh linus damianluck tomscott** - Generate text with text gathered from these people/topics.

 **impact** - Generate impact meme-styled images using the text generation.